shared room interior design bunk beds

 1. Keep It Calm and Considered

 Above all, shared spaces should feel calm and usable.
 Too many contrasting elements can make a room feel busy or disjointed.
-We layer textures over bold patterns, use concealed storage wherever possible, and edit with restraint to maintain visual clarity.
+I layer textures over bold patterns, use concealed storage wherever possible, and edit with restraint to maintain visual clarity.

 The result?
 A space that’s shared, but never cluttered.
 Practical, but always beautiful.